Graduate Student Senate

 The Dissertation Workshop also acts as a professionalization opportunity for graduate students in the department.
 The discussions of submitted work are intended to give all participants a better sense of how to meet successfully the challenges of writing the dissertation.
 Discussions are thus collegial but vigorous, and aimed at fostering a shared sense of the defining features of strong and marketable dissertation work across a range of fields.
 At the same time, the workshop is meant to provide a sense of community for dissertators engaged in the often solitary process of writing a thesis.

 An advanced graduate student is elected convener every year.
-Students with an interest in joining or learning more about the workshop should contact the Co-Conveners for 2019-2020: Deborah Thurman (firstname.lastname@example.org) and Michael Sanders (email@example.com)
+Students with an interest in joining or learning more about the workshop should contact the Co-Conveners for 2021-2022: Ana Quiring (firstname.lastname@example.org) and Lisa Brune (email@example.com)

 Graduate Student Colloquium Series

-The Graduate Colloquium Series is a bi-annual event that gives graduate students the opportunity to present their work in an open forum with peers and faculty.
-There are two presentations per event.
+The graduate colloquium series is a bi-annual event that gives graduate students the chance to present their work in an open forum with peers and faculty.
+This event not only celebrates the vast array of research being produced by graduate students in the English department, but also provides grad students with a valuable opportunity to receive feedback and prepare their projects for outside conferences or publications.
+There are two to three presentations per event.
 Students at all levels of the graduate process are invited and encouraged to submit proposals and to participate on the committee.

 English graduate students are active in a number of reading groups that meet several times each semester.
 These groups often include graduate students and faculty from other departments and programs ranging from Art History to Women, Gender and Sexuality Studies.
 Through the Center for the Humanities, tenured or tenure-track faculty members and/ humanities graduate students may apply for a $1200 renewable grant to fund reading and writing groups each year.